elirenato/secure-api-spring/README.md

 ### 1st step

-This example relies on Keycloak for authentication and PostgreSQL as the database.
+This example relies on Keycloak for authentication, PostgreSQL as the database as Redis for cache.
 To start these dependencies, run the following commands:

 ```bash
 ./task.sh services:up